danbennett/DBRepo/readme.md

-# HLRepo
+# DBRepo

 A core library to create, update, delete and fetch model objects.

 The goal is to create an abstraction from the CoreData/Realm/Other using Swift protocols and protocol extensions.
-The persistence strategy can be changed at compile time.
+By creating an abstraction through protocols the persistence strategy can be changed at compile time.

-# Core (Shared)
+# Repostiry protocols
 There are several shared protocols that are used through-out DBRepo for model object management.
 #### RepoQueryType
     func fetch<T : EntityType>(type : T.Type, predicate : NSPredicate?) throws -> [T]